terrytaylorbonn/terrytaylorbonn.github.io/0b-concepts.markdown

 #### **Limitations**

 - Has no feelings, no consciousness, no intelligence.
 It only processes numbers.
 - A NN always requires traditional SW program control (an agent, often in Python).
-The agent and NN are designed for each other.
+The agent and NN are designed specifically for each other.
 They are a team that constitutes the core essence of AI.

-*A human interacting with team-based intelligence*<br>
 <img src="/assets/M-11.png" alt="drones" width="26%">

 <br>